-The key moisturiser for oily skin is lightweight, water-based ones.
+The best moisturisers for oily skin are lightweight, water-based ones.
 This way, you won’t help clog your pores with more oils, but rather moisturise with hydrogen-based compounds that seep through the skin and evaporate.

 7. Use Water-based, Matte, And Alcohol-free Makeup

 We all know makeup clogs our pores and at severe cases, cause acne, whiteheads and irritation.
 However, on the flip side, makeup products also help you control the excess oil on your skin by using a setting powder and products with matte finishes.
 Makeup can help block your pores thus preventing more oil to exude from within your skin.

 And as much as possible, it’s also good to use products that are water-based and alcohol-free.
 Alcohol is very drying to the skin, and even though you have oily skin, you don’t want your skin to dry out either.
 Making oily skin dry does not stop your skin from being oily.
 The only thing that it will do is give you oily skin that is dehydrated.
 And the bodies’ response to dehydration is…more oil!